joer123/hfdlobserver/README.md

 A multi-headed dumphfdl receiver for use with Web-888 devices and other SoapySDR-compatible receivers.

+[!IMPORTANT]
+> If you are currently using a version from this repository when the main script was called `hfdlobserver888.sh`, see the next to last section of this document: *Upgrading from HFDLObserver888* for important information.
+This version is not directly compatible with the settings and environment of the `HFDLObserver888.sh` installation.
+You will have to perform a migration step.

 ## Background

 The dynamism of the High Frequency Data Link infrastructure poses some problems for those trying to efficiently monitor these packets.
 There are a wide variety of frequencies in use across the HF spectrum (in this case, between 2.5 and 22MHz).
 The active frequencies change depending on time of day, ionospheric conditions, and the associated ground station.
 Picking the correct frequencies, and switching between them is a challenge.
 This challenge is magnified as many available SDRs have limited sample rates, and cannot scan the entire available HFDL frequency space.